re-xyr/lumid.fish/README.md

 ## Installation

-Install with fisher:

-    $ fisher add mattgreen/lucid.fish

-**Back up your existing prompt before doing this!**

-Or install it manually.
+Install it manually.
 It's only one file, after all.

 ## Performance